-Jonathan Saunders is a Scottish fashion designer known for his skill at print and his compelling use of colour.
-Saunders graduated from Central Saint Martin’s MA programme in printed textiles in 2002.
+Saunders graduated in 2002 with an MA in printed textiles from Central Saint Martins.
 His graduate collection won him the Lancôme Colour Award and immediately brought him to the attention of British fashion editors.